Download the PDF

 - Review, with the Director of Internal Audit, the results of internal audit activities and progress with respect to the internal audit plan.

-5. ESG Reporting
+5. Sustainability Reporting

 - Oversee that the Internal Audit Department is auditing the Compliance Program.